gatewaycash/gateway/modules/docs/docs/api.html.md

 )
 ```

-> A successful response will return a working API key for your account:
+> A successful response will always return a working API key for your account:

 ```json
 {